trevoirwilliams/trevoirwilliams.github.io/dotnet-api-course.md

 Blazor allows you to create a Single Page Application, on top of .NET Core and continue coding in C# (without needing to flip between C# and JavaScript too much).

+We will be exploring many intricacies of the Blazor life-cycle, data flow, JavaScript Interoperability and general development activities and nuances.

 #### Build A Strong Foundation in .NET Core Programming:
 <ul class="list-style check-list pl-0">
     <li>